 You may be surprised to learn that there are errors in your credit report.
-Mistakes on your credit report could cause your credit score to be reduced and make it difficult for you to be approved for loans or other financial partnerships.
+These mistakes could cause your credit score to be reduced and make it difficult for you to be approved for loans or other financial partnerships.

-Fortunately, with the help of an experienced attorney, you can take action to dispute these credit report errors and get your credit score back on track.
+Fortunately, with the help of an experienced FCRA attorney at Berger Montague, you can take action to dispute these credit report errors and get your credit score back on track.
 A credit report lawyer can help handle the dispute resolution process and hold irresponsible credit reporting bureaus and financial institutions accountable for their mistakes.

 Obtain Copies of Your Credit Reports